-Most travelers only scratch the surface of Vietnamese cuisine’s true depth of flavor, but our list of the country’s 12 most popular dishes to try on your vacation will give you an authentic taste of Vietnam.
+Most travelers only scratch the surface of Vietnamese cuisine’s true depth of flavor, but our list of the country’s 12 most popular dishes to try on your vacation will give you an authentic taste.

-Soup and noodles feature prominently on Vietnamese menus and there is a range of spicy, sweet, and salty variations of soup and noodle dishes to try during your travels.
-Beyond popular soups like Pho and noodle bowls like Cao Lau, fried spring rolls, egg coffee, and other delicacies will tantalize your taste buds on a Vietnam vacation.
+Soup and noodles feature prominently on Vietnamese menus and there is a range of spicy, sweet, and salty variations to try.
+Beyond popular soups like pho and noodle bowls like cao lau, fried spring rolls, egg coffee, and other delicacies will tantalize your taste buds on a Vietnam vacation.

-Find everything you might like to know about the top 12 Vietnamese dishes and where to try them when you visit the bustling and beautiful splendor of Vietnam.
+Find everything you might like to know about top dishes and where to try them when you visit the bustling and beautiful country.

-The second-most widely known Vietnamese dish, Bahn Mi is another staple street food with French colonial influence.
-Quite simply, Bahn Mi is a baguette with a variety of fillings.
-But what sets Vietnamese Banh Mi apart from other baguettes is the ingredients chosen to fill the length of the sandwich.
+The second-most widely known Vietnamese dish, bahn mi is another staple street food with French colonial influence.
+Quite simply, bahn mi is a baguette with a variety of fillings.
+But what sets the Vietnamese version apart from other baguettes is the ingredients chosen to fill the sandwich.

 Food-stall vendors and chefs typically serve caramelized grilled pork chop with the dish.
 They then drizzle a blend of chili, fish sauce, sugar, and green onion oil over the plate.
 Finally, a garnish of shredded pickled vegetables and crushed fried pork rinds complete a dish you will devour when visiting Ho Chi Minh City.

-Ancient Hue royalty would tuck into a bright red bowl of Bun Bo soup after a day of delegating and national duties.
-Today, Bun Bo remains a revered Vietnamese dish and its distinctly Hue variation is among the top versions of Bun Bo that you will come across as you explore Vietnam on vacation.
+Ancient Hue royalty would tuck into a bright red bowl of bun bo soup after a day of delegating and national duties.
+Today, bun bo remains a revered Vietnamese dish and its distinctly Hue variation is among the top versions you will come across as you explore Vietnam on vacation.

-Chefs concoct the decadent dish from fresh countryside ingredients, using tender shredded chicken strips, flavored fish sauce, and onions to cover a bowl of turmeric rice.
-Vietnamese coriander and hot mint bring balance to the golden dish that is commonly served with pickled shallots, radish, and regional herbs.
+Chefs concoct the dish from fresh countryside ingredients, using tender shredded chicken strips, flavored fish sauce, and onions to cover a bowl of turmeric rice.
+Vietnamese coriander and hot mint bring balance to the golden dish, commonly served with pickled shallots, radish, and regional herbs.

-Salad, soup, and noodles have never been as perfectly paired as they are in an authentic Mi Quang bowl that you will indulge in during your stay in the Quang Nam province in Central Vietnam.
-Considering its stunning visual appeal, you will find it hard to believe that the breathtaking bowl of salad, soup, and noodles is a typical street food.
+Salad, soup, and noodles have never been as perfectly paired as they are in an authentic mi quang bowl that you will indulge in during your stay in the Quang Nam province in Central Vietnam.
+Considering its stunning visual appeal, you will find it hard to believe the breathtaking bowl of salad, soup, and noodles is a typical street food.

 Eat with your eyes as you savor the flavors of the turmeric- and peanut oil-infused broth that gives the springy noodles a vibrant yellow color.
 For toppings, you can choose from shrimp, chicken, pork belly, or snakehead fish to complete a dish served with sliced banana flowers, coriander, and sesame rice crackers.

-Don’t let the name fool you, Banh Xeo is completely different from Banh Mi.
-When it comes to similar dishes that you may have tried, Banh Xeo sits somewhere on the culinary spectrum between a crepe, pancake, and omelet.
+Don’t let the name fool you, banh xeo is completely different from banh xi.
+When it comes to similar dishes you may have tried, banh xeo sits somewhere on the culinary spectrum between a crepe, pancake, and omelet.

-Either way, Bun Bo Nam Bo is an essential dish to try when exploring the markets and restaurants of Hanoi.
-You will enjoy the hearty combination of beef, noodles, and salad as you try to figure out why this dish, which originates from Southern Vietnam, is more popular in the country’s northern cities and highlands.
+Either way, bun bo nam bo is an essential dish to try when exploring the markets and restaurants of Hanoi.
+You will enjoy the hearty combination of beef, noodles, and salad as you try to figure out why this dish, which originated in Southern Vietnam, is more popular in the country’s northern cities and highlands.

-Prepared with egg yolks, sugar, a generous slather of condensed milk, and coffee, this sweet and bitter drink provides a soothing sip to start your day in Vietnam and gives you the energy you will need to tour the cultural highlights of the city districts, towns, or open countryside.
+Prepared with egg yolks, sugar, a generous slather of condensed milk, and coffee, this sweet and bitter drink provides a soothing sip to start your day in Vietnam and gives you the energy you will need to tour the cultural highlights of the cities, towns, or open countryside.

-It is uncommon for sticky rice to feature as a main dish, but that has not stopped Vietnamese food-stall vendors in Saigon from preparing hearty servings of sticky rice covered with tender chicken strips, fresh Vietnamese herbs, and crispy shallots.
+It is uncommon for sticky rice to feature as a main dish, but that has not stopped Vietnamese food-stall vendors in Ho Chi Minh City from preparing hearty servings of sticky rice covered with tender chicken strips, fresh Vietnamese herbs, and crispy shallots.

-Soy sauce and sesame oil are the perfect addition to drizzle over the dish before you indulge in and savor a massive plate of Xoi Ga.
+Soy sauce and sesame oil are the perfect addition to drizzle over the dish before you indulge in a massive plate of xoi ga.

 Do you wish to try these 12 most popular dishes of Vietnam on a stunning tour of the country’s best restaurants, magnificent markets, and sensational street-food stalls?
-Zicasso can take you to Vietnam and help plan your culinary trip based on our customizable Vietnam Tours & Vacations.
+We can take you to Vietnam and help plan your culinary trip based on our customizable Vietnam tours and vacations.

-If you want to learn more about Vietnam, where to go, and what to do when you visit, then check out our Vietnam Travel Guide or contact a Vietnam travel specialist to start planning your custom trip.
-You can also call us at 1-888-265-9707.
+If you want to learn more about Vietnam, where to go, and what to do when you visit, then check out our Vietnam travel guide.